 If I suspect I have a significant medical condition, but have never had an FAA medical certificate denied, suspended, or revoked, can I exercise sport pilot privileges using my current and valid driver's license, if otherwise qualified?

 Response by the Federal Air Surgeon

-Certain medical information that may be helpful for pilots can be found in our Pilot Safety Brochures
+You should consult your private physician to determine whether you have a medical deficiency that would interfere with the safe performance of sport piloting duties.
+Certain medical information that may be helpful for pilots can be found in our Pilot Safety Brochures.